anandijawkar/anandijawkar/README.md

 👋 Hi, I'm Anandi!
+I build tech to address fundamental problems, aiming to make a significant impact on both local and global communities

-🎓 Currently pursuing a Bachelor of Computer Science & Bachelor of Business Administration (Double Degree) at University of Waterloo and Wilfrid Laurier University
+🎓 Pursuing a Computer Science & Business Administration (Double Degree) at University of Waterloo and Wilfrid Laurier University.
+Previously, I've worked in startups and organzations to bring accessible and meaningful tech to thousands of individuals globally

 📚 Incoming Data Engineer, with previous experience in Software Development and Product Management